All-Hands-AI/OpenHands/docs/modules/usage/llms/groq.md

 # Running LLMs on Groq

 OpenHands uses LiteLLM to make calls to chat models on Groq.
 You can find their full documentation on using Groq as provider [here](https://docs.litellm.ai/docs/providers/groq).
-With OpenHands, it's simpler: please see the configuration below.

 ## Configuration